ak2489/hangman1/README.md

 #### Input Validation/ Error Checking

 * When the player enters anything other than a letter a error message will appear telling the player.
+* When a player puts anything other than 1 letter in the same error message will appear.

 ![Invaild Input](assets/docs/invalid_input.jpg)

+### Future Features

+* Add difficulty setting to change amount of lives player has.
+* Add a scoring system.
+* Implement a true random word generator rather than usings a set list.

+##